particuleio/website/content/blog/aws-federated-eks.en.md

 Kubefed also can also federate [custom resource definitions][9] but requires some configuration.
-We will deploy the Prometheus-Operator ([prometheus-operator/prometheus-operator][10]) in our Federated Cluster and see which additionel steps are involved.
+We will deploy the Prometheus-Operator ([prometheus-operator/prometheus-operator][10]) in our Federated Cluster and see which additional steps are involved.

 [9]: https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/
 [10]: https://github.com/prometheus-operator/prometheus-operator/